hashicorp/terraform-provider-kubernetes/website/docs/r/cron_job.html.markdown

 * `failed_jobs_history_limit` - (Optional) The number of failed finished jobs to retain.
 This is a pointer to distinguish between explicit zero and not specified.
 Defaults to 1.
 * `job_template` - (Required) Specifies the job that will be created when executing a CronJob.
 * `schedule` - (Required) The schedule in Cron format, see https://en.wikipedia.org/wiki/Cron.
+* `timezone` - (Optional) The time zone for the given schedule.
+If not specified, this will rely on the time zone of the kube-controller-manager process.
 * `starting_deadline_seconds` - (Optional) Deadline in seconds for starting the job if it misses scheduled time for any reason.
 Missed jobs executions will be counted as failed ones.
 * `successful_jobs_history_limit` - (Optional) The number of successful finished jobs to retain.
 This is a pointer to distinguish between explicit zero and not specified.
 Defaults to 3.
 * `suspend` - (Optional) This flag tells the controller to suspend subsequent executions, it does not apply to already started executions.
 Defaults to false.